What to do when you get kicked out of your US brokerage account

 What to do if you get kicked out of your brokerage account

 If you get kicked out of your US brokerage account, the thing to remember is that your advisor or broker will give you time to find another custodian.
 You just want to keep a few things in mind, so that you potentially don’t end up with some big tax bills.
 The first would be if you have a retirement account such as an IRA, you want to find another custodian so that your current broker or advisor does not liquidate the funds and send you a check.
-If this happens you have 60 days to get it into another IRA before it becomes taxable.
+If this happens you have 60 days to transfer into another IRA before it becomes taxable.
 For example, if you had a $500,000 IRA that was liquidated, and you could not transfer it over in 60 days, you would be taxed on the $500,000 at your current tax rate.

 The possible tax implications do matter